bbauska/W3Cx-4of5-thru-May-2024/README.md

 These methods will allow us to create TextTrack objects and cues on the fly, programatically.

-The presented example shows how we can create "**sound sprites**": small sounds that are parts of a mp3 file, and that can be played separately.
+The presented example shows how we can create "<b>sound sprites</b>": small sounds that are parts of a mp3 file, and that can be played separately.
 Each sound will be defined as a cue in a track associated with the <audio> element.